kabbo06/webhook-api-endpoint/README.md

 ```
 chmod +x script.sh
 ```
 The API server will run this script via SSH remote command execution, so passwordless SSH authentication should be configured.
 This script can be hosted on a local or remote server where the application is running.
+It will stop and remove existing version of application and pull the latest build image and finally run using docker.

 ### Now run our API server with below command:
 ```